yannbellot/timer-framer/README.md

 # Timer component for Framer

-**Timer allows content to be displayed on a page over a given period : between a start and end date.**
+**Timer allows you to delay the display of content in Framer.
+It allows you to define a date and time for the start and end of the display.**

 ## Feature list